txpipe-shop/tx3-multiparty-escrow/docs/design.md

 - staking part: _

 #### Datum
-- ChannelId, represented by some UTxO-Ref from the inputs of the sender
+- ChannelId **--txHash+outputIndex of some UTxO reference from an inputs of the open transaction--**
-- Nonce, used to distinguish claim transactions
+- Nonce **--used to give uniqueness to each signature on claim transactions--**
-- Signer Public Key
+- Signer Public Key **--used to verify the signatures on claim transactions--**
-- Receiver PubkeyHash
+- Receiver PubkeyHash **--used to verify receiving address--**
 - GroupId
-- Expiration Date
+- Expiration Date **--used to verify valid ttl of the channel--**

 #### Value
 - Channel Token